TheshadowLP/Frostbound/readme.md

 Project Shadow improves your Minecraft vanilla experience! <br>
 This mod is not just a mod that does boring stuff, it's a lot of fun stuff for you and others to enjoy with.

+# Feedback
+You are free to join our official discord server [here](https://discord.gg/nkTkMsBDmg)!
+We appreciate the bug reports, and your suggestions.
+Join the discord today to give us your opinion, and to hang out with new people (and your friends)!

 # Dependencies
 Optional Dependencies:
 - [JEI](https://www.curseforge.com/minecraft/mc-mods/jei/files/all?page=1&pageSize=20&version=1.20.1&gameVersionTypeId=1)